-Upgrade to Startup+ now to get your hands on this exclusive feature.
+Upgrade to Growth or Pro now to get your hands on this exclusive feature.
 Dividing your customers into different groups will help you serve them better: if you know their preferences, you'll certainly be able to create a more personalized shopping experience for them!

 Creating a New Tag

 You can start by clicking on the customer card.
 It'll expand on the right side of your screen so you can click the Add tag button:

 You can then type in any title to tag your customer with: